 You’d never know by looking at the racks of a retail store how difficult it was to get the garment to that stage.
 Unless you were part of the team responsible for getting it there, of course.

-During Datacolor Textile Summit, one attendee shared that their company is transitioning from a 40-week to a 26-week product lifecycle.
-Another was facing the pressure of a 32-week development cycle.
+During the Datacolor Textile Summit, one attendee shared that their company is transitioning from a 40-week to a 26-week product lifecycle while another company was facing the pressure of a 32-week development cycle.